 Over 50s life insurance is a type of whole of life policy designed specifically for people aged between 50 and 85.
 It’s a more straightforward option than traditional life insurance, with fewer hoops to jump through.
 The two main attractions of over 50s life insurance are:

-Guaranteed acceptance: Anyone can get an over 50s life insurance policy without the need to answer any health questions or have a medical examination.
+Guaranteed acceptance: Anyone can usually get an over 50s life insurance policy without answering any health questions or undergoing a medical examination.
 You just need to meet the provider’s age criteria and be a permanent UK resident.
 Whereas traditional life insurance policies may be prohibitively expensive or unavailable if you're older and in poor health or have had medical issues in the past, this won’t be an obstacle to getting over 50s life insurance.

 Guaranteed payout: As long as you continue to pay the monthly premiums, your loved ones will receive a cash lump sum when you pass away.
 There’s usually a short waiting period before the full cover kicks in, but once you have gone beyond this you’ll have peace of mind that your loved ones will be guaranteed a payout whenever you die.
 That’s a key difference from term life insurance, which only pays out if you die within a set timeframe.